Prescription Drugs Addiction Causes & Symptoms

 What Causes Prescription Drug Abuse?

-Some users abuse prescription drugs because they want to feel good or get high, to relax or relieve tension, to reduce appetite or increase alertness, to experiment with the mental effects of the substance, to maintain an addiction and prevent withdrawal, to be accepted by peers or to be social, and to try to improve concentration and academic or work performance.
-These causes imply that all addicts wanted to avoid their fears and problems.
+Some users misuse these drugs to feel good or get high.
+They may want to relax or relieve stress.
+Others use them to reduce appetite or feel more alert.
+Some experiment with the drug’s mental effects.
+Others may want to maintain an addiction and avoid withdrawal.
+Some seek acceptance from friends or want to be social.
+Finally, some hope to improve their focus and performance at school or work.
+Even when taking medications under a Medicare prescription drug plan, misuse can occur.
+These causes imply that all addicts want to avoid their fears and problems.

 Why Is Prescription Drug Abuse On The Rise?